TLABEGO/Calculator-App/README.md

 This is a basic calculator App that was build using core Java and the Swing framework.
 The above picture shows exactly how the  calculator looks like in action.

-Check out some of the code snippeTs below
+Check out some of the code snippets below

 ```java